-We are legally responsible for monitoring, inspecting and registering all nursing homes in Ireland to ensure that residents are safe and receive a high quality of care.
-Inspections ensure that services meet the requirements set out by the Health Act 2007, regulations and National Standards in order to be registered to operate.
+This ensures that providers are aware of the level and standard of service they should be providing to residents.
+Inspections ensure that services meet the requirements set out by the Health Act 2007, regulations and national standards in order to be registered to operate.

-During our inspections, we are seeking assurance that the regulations governing nursing home care are being adhered to.
+We are seeking assurance that the regulations are being adhered to.

 - are safe

-- their rights are respected
+- have their rights are respected

-- that they have a good quality of life.
+- have a good quality of life.

-We then publish all our inspection reports on our website.
-These reports gives information to the public on what it is like to live in the centre and to see if a centre provides consistently good care.
+These reports give information to the public on what it is like to live in the centre and whether a centre provides consistently good care.